 Invited speakers are:

-For more information and registration details, please visit the conference webpage.
+For more information, please visit the conference webpage.